Gluten Intolerance: What really causes it & how to fix it

 Symptoms of gluten intolerance and other common food allergies are typically any of the following when experienced regularly:

 - Abdominal Pain

 - Joint & Muscle Pains/Numbness

-It definitely pays to check the labels of mass-produced commercial foods to see if they contain the following grains and their derivatives.
+It definitely pays to check the labels of 'big brand' packaged foods in your supermarket before purchase, to see if they contain 'glutenous' grains and their derivatives.

 - Einkorn Wheat